Presidents' Trophy

-The Presidents' Trophy (Trophée des présidents) is an award presented by the National Hockey League (NHL) to the team that finishes with the most points (i.e. best record) during the NHL regular season.
+The Presidents' Trophy (Trophée des présidents) is an award presented by the National Hockey League (NHL) to the team that finishes with the most points (i.e., best overall record) during the regular season.
 If two teams are tied for the most points, then the Trophy goes to the team with the most regulation wins (RW).
-The Presidents' Trophy has been awarded 35 times to 18 different teams since its inception during the 1985–86 NHL season.
+The Presidents' Trophy has been awarded 37 times to 18 different teams since its inception during the 1985–86 NHL season.

 As the team with the best regular season record, the Presidents' Trophy winner is normally guaranteed home-ice advantage throughout the entire Stanley Cup playoffs.
-However, it does not guarantee playoff success, as the winner of the Presidents' Trophy has won the Stanley Cup only eight times.
-Three other teams reached the Stanley Cup Finals, but failed to win.
-The most recent team to win both the Presidents' Trophy and the Stanley Cup in the same season were the 2012–13 Chicago Blackhawks.
-The only team to accomplish this more than once is the Detroit Red Wings.
+Winning the award does not assure playoff success, as there have been only eight instances where the Presidents' Trophy winner has gone on to win the Stanley Cup in the same season, while three Presidents' Trophy winners have been defeated in the Stanley Cup Final.
+However, the team with the Presidents' Trophy has won more than any other playoff seeds of 2-16.
+The most recent team to win both the Presidents' Trophy and the Stanley Cup in the same season is the 2012–13 Chicago Blackhawks.
+The only team to accomplish this feat more than once is the Detroit Red Wings.